lrq3000/csg_dicoms_anonymizer/README.rst

 If you want full anonymization (ie, removing/modifying all private fields), please have a look at `dicom-anon <https://github.com/chop-dbhi/dicom-anon>`_, a Python dicoms anonymizer, with configurable specifications.
 See also `pydicom example anonymizer <https://github.com/pydicom/pydicom/blob/master/examples/metadata_processing/plot_anonymize.py>`_ and `MATLAB's dicomanon command <http://mathworks.com/help/images/ref/dicomanon.html>`_.
 Note however that this is not enough for full anonymization, as you will also need to deface (be warned this might make statistical preprocessing and analysis difficult).

 To anonymize demographics for public release, you can have a look at the excellent `ARX-Deidentifier <https://github.com/arx-deidentifier/arx>`_, which supports various methods such as k-anonymity, l-diversity or differential privacy (this can be advantageously used as a post-processing step after csg-dicoms-anonymizer's ability to de-identify names robustly).
 To deface dicoms, `Jorge's Defacer <https://github.com/jorgeMFS/Defacer>`_ using nipy's quickshear algorithm and in pure Python 3 is an option to consider.

+If you have only a handful of DICOMs you want to anonymize (eg, less than 20 subjects), you can do so manually using `Dicom Browser <https://wiki.xnat.org/xnat-tools/dicombrowser>`_.

 TODO
 ---------